 However, others have commented that their EVSEs have gone up and beyond expectations by surviving for several years.
 We can only conclude that with proper care, storage, and common sense, this could be an inexpensive yet effective charging station to have at home (or as a backup).

 Verdict: Should I Get the Megear/Zencar Electric Vehicle Charging Station?

-We’re quite conflicted with this one.
-On the one hand, it’s super affordable and works beautifully at first, but on the other hand, the numerous complains of faulty performance after months of frequent use leave us worried.
+We’re conflicted with this one.
+On the one hand, it’s super affordable and works beautifully at first, but on the other hand, the numerous complaints of faulty performance after months of frequent use leave us worried.

 In the end, we feel that the Megear/Zencar would make for the perfect backup or on-the-road charger to have, not your main one.

 If you have any comments, please add them below.
 Similarly, please let us know if you spot any errors.